The Coach House

 Did you know that ripping off a piece of The Coach House’s paneer-filled kulcha and swiping it through compound date butter then shoving it in your mouth is one of life’s greatest pleasures?
 Well, now you do.

 We appreciated the flavors of the roll of seabass sitting in a Oolong tea broth, but would have enjoyed the delicate flavor of the fish topped with pickled chillies if it were more tender.
 Yes, it’s nit-picky, but it’s also an expensive meal.

 Along with burping during a first kiss, this is something you'll remember forever.
 The delightfully firm momo is filled with sweet crab, and sitting in a salty black garlic broth with a hint of tamarind.

 We’re still recovering from the one-two-punch of the momo being followed by these chewy dumplings.
-The fara are made with a mixture of rice and beet powder, are sitting in a sauce made from clarified beet butter,
+The fara are made with a mixture of rice and beet powder, are sitting in a sauce made from clarified beet butter, and are incredible.

 Our editor will roll their eyes, but we’re going to go ahead and describe the scallop as unctuous.
 It’s so tender it jiggled when we shook our plate (because that’s something we did), crusted with chili that gives it a spicy kick, and served with melted leeks and a silky carrot puree infused with ginger and sesame.